ITV/quartz4s/docs/README.md

 ## Create some job types
 We need to have a set of types to encode and decode.
-The [extruder](https://janstenpickle.github.io/extruder/) project provides the ability to encode/decode an object as a `Map[String, String]`, which works perfectly for putting data into the quartz `JobDataMap`.
+We provide the ability to encode/decode an object as a `Map[String, String]`, which works perfectly for putting data into the quartz `JobDataMap`.
+(Heavily inspired by [extruder](https://janstenpickle.github.io/extruder/)).
 ```scala mdoc
 import com.itv.scheduler.{JobDataEncoder, JobDecoder}
 import com.itv.scheduler.extruder.semiauto._